Antibiotics are medicines that can kill bacteria. Health care providers often use antibiotics to treat urinary tract

 Drink water.
 Most healthy people should drink six to eight glasses a day.
 A glass is about a cup or about 250 mL.
-If you have kidney failure, you should talk to your doctor about how much to drink.
+If you have kidney failure, you should talk to your health care provider about how much to drink.

 Don’t hold it in.
 If urine stays in the bladder too long, infections are more likely.
 Try to urinate when you first feel the need.